 In all cases an application form and job description should be agreed between the member of staff and their line manager and departmental administrator.
 Any comments made by the department should be discussed with the postholder.

 Role analysts from Personnel Services will review the requests for regrading using the Higher Education Role Analysis scheme (HERA): normally this will be on the basis of the paperwork alone but in some cases it may be necessary to gather additional information.

 A Grading Manager from Personnel Services will verify regrading recommendations made by role analysts.

 The role analyst may request additional information in order to evaluate the job.
-The role holder (copied to their line manager and departmental administrator) will be emailed a form to complete for the relevant HERA element(s).
+The role holder (via the departmental administrator) will be emailed a form to complete for the relevant HERA element(s).
 The role analyst will not request information on more than three HERA elements.